An ACT Government Website

 Get support to apply

-As part of your application for the National Redress Scheme, you will need to talk or write about what happened when you were sexually abused.
-Telling your story might impact on your mental and emotional health.
+To apply for redress, you will need to talk or write about what happened when you were sexually abused.

-A Redress Support Service worker can help you fill in your application and provide you with support during the process.
+Redress Support Services can help you fill in your application and provide you with practical and emotional support during the process.
+Redress Support Services are free and confidential.